 Line 1h.
-Enter the total value in U.S. dollars of all foreign related party transactions reported in Parts IV and VI of all Forms 5472 filed for the tax year.
+Enter the total value in U.S. dollars of all foreign related party transactions reported in Parts IV and VI (and if the reporting corporation is a foreign-owned U.S. DE, Part V) of all Forms 5472 filed for the tax year.
 This is the total of the amounts entered on line 1f of all Forms 5472 filed for the tax year (including this one).